 - List x3 trained ‘tasks’ the dog will do for you to mitigate your disability.
 Be very specific for the NDIS and yourself.

-See below for further information on NDIS Assistance animals:
+See below for further information on NDIS and Assistance Animals: